mlibrary/about-publishing/src/content/features/title-tbd.md

             title: ""
-            text: "Automobiles and the Future: Competition, Cooperation, and Change is an enhanced title with audio recordings from the U.S.-Japan Automotive Conference in March 1983 on Fulcrum."
+            text: "Automobiles and the Future: Competition, Cooperation, and Change is an enhanced title with audio recordings from the U.S.-Japan Automotive Conference in March 1983 available on Fulcrum."
+          - image: ""
+            image_alt: ""
+            title: ""
+      - type: highlight
+        text: Read the Collection on Fulcrum
       - type: cta
         image: /assets/neh-brochure.png
         heading: Collaborating Across Centers